Gabbi-89/project-redux-quiz/README.md

 If we had more time we would add progress bar that fills up, more styling and maybe some funny images and gifs.

+## Learning Objectives

+- To interact with the store using selectors or by dispatching actions
+- Practice working in a development team

 ## Tech
 - Redux
 - React